orbitinghail/graft/DESIGN.md

 1. Snapshot the volume at the latest LSN
 2. Notify GC not to checkpoint past the snapshot LSN
 3. Read through local storage, fetching pages as needed
-4. Write new pages directly to the PageStore keeping track of new segments
+4. Write new pages directly to the Pagestore keeping track of new segments
    - Write through local storage, but be prepared to rollback if needed
-5. Commit new segments and offsets to the MetaStore
+5. Commit new segments and offsets to the Metastore
 6. Record the new Snapshot locally as the latest snapshot (which should implictly commit changes to local storage)

-> Note on concurrent writers: If it's possible that other writers may be concurrently accessing the volume, then first we need to query the MetaStore for the latest Volume snapshot.
+> Note on concurrent writers: If it's possible that other writers may be concurrently accessing the volume, then first we need to query the Metastore for the latest Volume snapshot.
 This may be out of date by the time we commit, so Volume concurrency must be extremely low for this to work.
-A future iteration on the MetaStore will increase concurrency via inspecting the read/write sets of concurrent txns.
+A future iteration on the Metastore will increase concurrency via inspecting the read/write sets of concurrent txns.

 > Note on offline/async writers: It's possible to perform writes offline/async and then commit at a later point.
 This has some tradeoffs.
 On the plus side, we can make progress without waiting for the network.
 We can also coalesce multiple local transactions into a single network transaction.
 On the down side, this requires some form of local durability, makes local storage a source of truth for some subset of the data, and does not handle concurrency very well.
 In theory mvcc optimistic concurrency would still work so long as the writers never overlapped their read/write sets.
 But in general, concurrency would not be recommended.